orbisgis/orbisgis-server/README.md

 ## Build instructions

 1. Install play 2.0.2,
-2. run `play` at the root of the repository to start the play console (which is an sbt console),
+2. run `play` at the root of the orbisgis-server repository to start the play console (which is an sbt console),
 3. check it finds the dependencies and compiles correctly with:

  ```